Assorted foods and characters on a checkered tablecloth, including sandwiches, fruit, desserts, and a globe.

 Stephanie Ganz

-Once a professional chef (in the lifetime before kids), Stephanie Ganz has written for Bon Appetit, Eater, BUST, and Virginia Living and is a regular contributor to Richmond Magazine.
-She lives in Richmond, Virginia with her husband, two girls, and one excellent cat.
-Follow her…read more
+Once a professional chef (in the lifetime before she had two kids), Stephanie Ganz has written and developed original recipes for Bon Appetit, Eater, The Kitchn, and Virginia Living, and is a regular contributor to Richmond Magazine.

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-Whether you’re a diehard meal planner or a seat-of-your pants dinner prepper, theme nights bring a certain sense of order and a lot of fun to dinnertime.
+Whether you’re a diehard meal planner or a seat-of-your pants dinner maker, theme nights bring a certain sense of order and a lot of fun to dinnertime.
 Good ol’ pizza and taco nights are the reigning champs of the theme-night game, of course, but the arena is full of worthy contenders.
-I talked to a dozen caregivers to get their fun, creative, and totally doable suggestions for theme-night ideas that keep kids happy.
+I talked to a dozen caregivers to get their fun, creative, and totally doable suggestions for themed dinner ideas that keep kids happy, plus a couple of ideas of my own.
 (Parent tip: Print out a calendar of your theme-night schedule for the fridge to make meal planning a breeze!)

 Credit: Meghan Splawn